mahima-manik/firebase-learnings/README.md

 ### How to run

-Install dependencies listed in package.json using:
+1. Install dependencies listed in package.json using:
 ```
 npm install
 ```

-Add environment variables in .env file:
+2. Create `.env` file and add environment variables:
 ```
 FIREBASE_API_KEY=your_api_key
 FIREBASE_AUTH_DOMAIN=your_auth_domain